ShivaanshK/Lamport-Bakery/README.md

 git@github.com:ShivaanshK/Lamport-Bakery.git
 cd Lamport-Bakery
 ```
-n = Number of processes randomly competing for access to the criticial section

-i = Number of iterations each process will run the algorithm for
 ```bash
 go run main.go -numProcesses=n numIterations=i
 ```
+n = Number of processes randomly competing for access to the criticial section

+i = Number of iterations each process will run the algorithm